Your adventure starts today, close to Liverpool (or optionally, Glasgow)

-Start the day with a visit to the local deli & bakery close to your hotel, and then to the Ullapool Smokehouse to pickup some fanatstic local produce for lunch, especially the sublime smoked salmon.
+Start the day with a visit to the local deli & bakery close to your hotel, and then to the Ullapool Smokehouse to pickup some local produce for lunch, especially the sublime smoked salmon.

-From here, its another spectacular drive along Gruinard Bay, with Golden Eagles and Seals frequently spotted, and a narrow viewpoint only accesible to 4x4, with one of the most breathtaking highland views possible.
+Our Land Rover tours take in another spectacular drive along Gruinard Bay, with Golden Eagles and Seals frequently spotted, and a narrow viewpoint only accesible to 4x4, with one of the most breathtaking highland views possible.

 A fascinating stop is the Pool House on Loch Ewe, where the owner, Elizebeth Miles offers historical insights into this oppulant Georgian Manor as well as the local history of the World War 2 Atlantic Convoy base here.
 Amongst its previous guests is Winston Churchill, and a lunch or afternoon tea here is a must, perhaps with a walk to the 4000 year old Pictish Fort nearby, a refuge from marauding Vikings.